-Unlike existing power bodies, a citizens’ assembly is constituted through a selection process that makes it representative of society.
-Participants are randomly selected from the general population, according to demographic criteria such as gender, age, ethnocultural heritage, level of education, place of residence, etc. The participants are chosen at random from the entire population.
-Why is the representativeness of a power body important?
-When certain categories of the population are over-represented, decision-making is mechanically oriented towards defending their own interests at the expense of those of the rest of the community.
-This is simply because if those in power do not resemble the governed, it is difficult for them to “think, feel, reason and act like the rest of society” (Van Reybrouck, 2014, p.101).
+Unlike existing legislative bodies, a citizens’ assembly is constituted through a selection process that makes it representative of society.
+Participants are randomly selected from the general population, according to demographic criteria such as gender, age, ethnocultural heritage, level of education or place of residence.
+Why is the representativeness of the legislative body important?
+When certain categories of the population are overrepresented, decision-making is mechanically oriented towards defending their own interests at the expense of those of the rest of the community.

 Discover more :